-Original Medicare Medicare Advantage (Part C) For Part B-covered services, you usually pay 20% of the Medicare-approved amount after you meet your deductible .
-This amount is called your coinsurance .
-Out-of-pocket costs vary -plans may have lower or higher out-of-pocket costs for certain services.
-You pay a premium (monthly payment) for Part B .
-If you choose to join a Medicare drug plan, you'll pay a separate premium for your Medicare drug coverage (Part D).
+Original Medicare Medicare Advantage (Part C) For Part B-covered services, you usually pay 20% of the Medicareapproved amount after you meet your deductible.
+This amount is called your coinsurance.
+Out-of-pocket costs vary.
+Plans may have different out-of-pocket costs for certain services.
+You pay the monthly premium for Part B. If you choose to join a Medicare drug plan, you'll pay a separate premium for your Medicare drug coverage (Part D).
 You pay the monthly Part B premium and may also have to pay the plan's premium .
 Some plans may have a \$0 premium and may help pay all or part of your Part B premium.
 Most plans include Medicare drug coverage (Part D).
-There's no yearly limit on what you pay out of pocket, unless you have supplemental coverage-like Medicare Supplement Insurance (Medigap).
-Plans have a yearly limit on what you pay out of pocket for services Medicare Part A and Part B cover.
-Once you reach your plan's limit, you'll pay nothing for services Part A and Part B cover for the rest of the year.
-You can choose to buy Medigap to help pay your remaining out-of-pocket costs (like your 20% coinsurance).
+There's no yearly limit on what you pay out of pocket, unless you have supplemental coverage-like Medicare Supplement Insurance (Medigap), Medicaid, employer, retiree, or union coverage.
+Plans have a yearly limit on what you pay for covered Part A and Part B services (with different limits for in-network and out-of-network services).
+Once you reach your plan's limit, you'll pay nothing for covered services for the rest of the year.
+You can choose to buy Medigap to help pay your out-of-pocket costs that Medicare doesn't cover (like your 20% coinsurance).
 Go to page 77.
 Or, you can use coverage from a current or former employer or union, or Medicaid.
-You can't buy Medigap.
+You can't buy Medigap to cover your out-of-pocket costs.

 Original Medicare Medicare Advantage (Part C) Original Medicare covers most medically necessary services and supplies in hospitals, doctors' offices, and other health care facilities.
-Original Medicare doesn't cover some benefits like eye exams, most dental care, and routine exams.
+Original Medicare doesn't cover some services, like routine physical exams, eye exams, and most dental care.
 Go to page 55.
 Plans must cover all medically necessary services that Original Medicare covers.
-Plans may also offer some extra benefits that Original Medicare doesn't cover -like certain vision, hearing, and dental services.
+For some services, plans may use their own coverage criteria to determine medical necessity.
+Plans may also offer some extra benefits that Original Medicare doesn't cover.
+In most cases, you don't need approval (prior authorization) for Original Medicare to cover your services or supplies.
+In many cases, you may need to get approval (prior authorization) from your plan before it covers certain services or supplies.
 You can join a separate Medicare drug plan to get Medicare drug coverage (Part D).
-Medicare drug coverage (Part D) is included in most plans.
+Medicare drug coverage (Part D) is included with most plans.
 In most types of Medicare Advantage Plans, you can't join a separate Medicare drug plan.
-In most cases, you don't need approval for Original Medicare to cover your services or supplies.
-In many cases, you may need to get approval from your plan before it covers certain services or supplies.